What is erectile dysfunction?

-Erectile dysfunction (ED), once referred to as “impotence,” is defined as a man’s difficulty in maintaining an erection long enough to perform sexual intercourse.
+Erectile dysfunction (ED), once referred to as impotence, is defined as difficulty getting and maintaining an erection long enough to perform sexual intercourse.
 ED doesn’t mean a reduced desire for sex.

 There are many treatments for ED.
-Some are medical, like prescription medicines or devices, while others involve surgery.
-An ED ring is a commonly available device that can help many men.
+Some involve lifestyle changes, psychotherapy, medication, surgery, or assistance from a device.
+An ED ring is a common device that can help treat ED.

-Neurological disorders like Parkinson’s disease that interrupt the flow of nerve signals can also cause ED.
-Many men experience ED after treatment for prostate cancer.
+Neurological disorders like back and brain surgeries, Parkinson’s disease, and multiple sclerosis affect nerve signals and can also cause ED.
+Many men also experience ED after surgical treatment for prostate cancer.

 Other factors that make maintaining an erection difficult can include:

-- surgeries and injuries to organs around the penis
+- surgeries and injuries to the penis or organs around the penis

 - overuse of alcohol, recreational drugs, and nicotine